andresantaclara/Chinese_Song_Recommender/README.md

 <img src="https://bit.ly/2VnXWr2" alt="Ironhack Logo" width="100"/>

 # Chinese Song Recommender
-*Any song you want, we can find you a Chinese matchr*
+*Any song you want, we can find you a Chinese match*

 *Data-analytics, BCN & October-2020*